getlantern/lantern/README.md

 * [Node.js](http://nodejs.org/): `brew install node` or equivalent for your system

-* [Bower](http://bower.io): `npm install -g bower`
+* [Bower](http://bower.io): `npm install -g bower` (only needed if you want to be able to update dependencies; they're already checked in to the app/bower_components directory so you don't need bower just to fetch them).

-* Then run `bower install` from the repo root
-* note - for newer versions of bower you may need to run `bower update`
-* note - if you're asked to select a specific version of select2, choose `1) select2#c4529b8700fb1cc2de5e06b9177147581e0e69d5 which resolved to c4529b8700 and has lantern-ui as dependants`

 ### For working on the stylesheets: